cedchan/Notes/CIS 5530/Architecture of the Internet.md

 - **Multiplexing** (sharing): Shared use of a single communications channel
 - **Existing networks** (interconnection)

-Packet switching was chosen because it's more general and worked on top of existing networks, as well as provided slightly better multiplexin.
+Packet switching was chosen because it's more general and worked on top of existing networks, as well as provided slightly better multiplexing.

+### Fate-Sharing

+The person using the data is responsible for storing it.